-For single coil guitars, this is an incredible tip, one that will help you in the long run of playing rhythm or lead.
+For single coil guitars, this is an incredible tip, one that will help you in the long run of playing rhythm or lead with the Boss DD-3 delay.
 That slight thickening of your tone, where you can decide just how you want the sonic signature to sound is a gift that you may have never realized.
 So subtle, so powerful!

 That’s not all!
 The reason that this works so well is that this pedal has a buffer which ever so slightly has converted the hi-impedance signal to low impedance, and as a result of the processing, has achieved a bit of clarity apart from your original tone.
 Thank you, BUFFER!

-To achieve an even more impressive feat, find a way to split your signal before the Boss DD-3, so through the steps above to alter half of your tone and mix your sound later, either into a single amplifier or two different amplifiers.
+To achieve an even more impressive feat, find a way to split your signal before the Boss DD-3 delay, so through the steps above to alter half of your tone and mix your sound later, either into a single amplifier or two different amplifiers.